-Every year, these nine days of mourning immediately before Tisha B’Av bring me to my spiritual knees.
+Every year, these nine days of mourning immediately before Tisha B’Av have the power to bring us to our spiritual knees.

-When the fast day of Tisha B’Av finally arrives, it is a struggle to pass my nefesh and my memory through the destructive flames of history, through the teeth of the lion who rules this month, and come forth unscathed.
+When the fast day of Tisha B’Av finally arrives, it is a struggle to pass through the destructive flames of history, through the teeth of the lion who rules this month, and come forth unscathed.

-Witnessing the rising plague of antisemitism, the current injustices in the world, the state of our natural environment, and the pandemic affecting our human community, coupled with my own personal experiences of trials by fire and water, sickness and sword, have made the approach to Tisha B’Av this year the most difficult yet, by orders of magnitude.
+Witnessing the rising plague of antisemitism, the current injustices in the world, the state of our natural environment, and the pandemic affecting our human community, coupled with our own personal trials by fire or water, sickness or sword, man or beast, make the approach to Tisha B’Av difficult year over year.

 Hear this metaphor:

 You are faced with a yawning, dark divide in the earth, and you must get across it.
 You cannot return the way you have come: You can only move forward.